-The color of every dog is a product of its two main pigments: eumelanin and pheomelanin.
+The color of every dog is a product of its two main pigments, eumelanin and pheomelanin.

 Eumelanin is black in default, but it also produces certain diluted colors due to the genes inherited by the dog.
 This pigment is also the one responsible for the pup’s eyes and nose colors.

-The second pigment which is pheomelanin is primarily red, but it can become apricot, cream, tan, and other similar shades when altered by dilution genes.
+The second pigment, which is pheomelanin, is primarily red, but it can become apricot, cream, tan, and other similar shades when altered by dilution genes.

 Most of the time, these dogs carry the dilution gene; that’s why they tend to lighten as they age.
-Some others carry a recessive gene which makes them exhibit a very different color from their parents.
+Some others carry a recessive gene that makes them exhibit a very different color from their parents.

 The Effect of Coat Color on Goldendoodle’s Health and Behavior

-But if we are to consider the study of the University of Sydney which investigated the life expectancy of dogs according to their colors, chocolate Goldendoodles may be prone to ear infections and various skin diseases.
+But if we are to consider the study of the University of Sydney, which investigated the life expectancy of dogs according to their colors, chocolate Goldendoodles may be prone to ear infections and various skin diseases.

 Do Goldendoodle Puppies Change Color as They Grow?